MelvinDinh3302/daltonize-api/README.md

 # Daltonize API

 This **Daltonize API** processes images to generate colorblind-friendly versions.
 It takes an input image and returns a modified image that are more visible for colorblind viewers.
-This API was made to serve as the backend for [a future React Native front-end app](https://github.com/MelvinDinh3302/seecolors).
+This API was made to serve as the backend for [See Colors](https://github.com/MelvinDinh3302/seecolors), my React Native front-end app, but it is open for anyone to use.

 ## Run It on Your Local Machine